lia-statsletters/notebooks/README.md

 # notebooks
-Some jupyter notebooks on various topics
+Some notes on various topics.